-Several seasonal events in temperature dynamics and phenological indices were defined and calculated.
-For this purpose, the hydrological seasons were defined according to methodology offered by Babkov (1985) for 0–25 m depth layer.
+Several seasonal events in temperature dynamics were defined and calculated.
+For this purpose, the hydrological seasons in 0–25 m depth layer were defined according to methodology offered by Babkov (1985).
 According to this scheme, the hydrological winter is a season with water temperatures below 0 °C. Hydrological spring and autumn are the periods of the highest rate of the temperature change (increase or decrease, respectively); they correspond to the intervals between the dates of 0 °C and +5 °C thresholds.
 Hydrological summer is the period when the average temperature of the layer 0-25 m exceeds +5 °C. This value corresponds also to the upper limit of the optimal temperature range of cold-water zooplankton species (Zubakha, Usov, 2004).
-The date when average temperature in layer 0–25 m reached 3 °C was accepted as the threshold of spring beginning, because period between 0 and 3 °C thresholds corresponds to the period of ice melting, when the work was technically impossible neither from ice nor from boat or ship.
+The date when average temperature in layer 0–25 m reached 3 °C was accepted as the threshold of spring beginning, because period between 0 and 3 °C thresholds coincides with the period of ice melting, when the work was technically impossible neither from ice nor from boat or ship.
 Other thresholds used in analysis are: 4 °C, 5 °C on ascending part of the seasonal curve and 5 °C on descending part (summer end).
 Summer duration was the period between these two 5 °C thresholds.

+Average values of temperature in spring (May and June) and summer (July-September) of each year were calculated for analysis of long-term dynamics.
+These periods were used because on average they correspond to hydrological spring and summer, respectively.
+Average total species abundances (all developmental stages) for period from May through October were used in analysis of long-term dynamics.
+This is the period of year which covers the reproduction and active development of all studied species.
+First 4 years of the time series (1961–1964) was removed from analysis of the long-term population dynamics of Microsetella because of questionable abundance values.

 Defining the phenological events in populations of particular species.
-We identified four key events based on the available observations, the dates of these events were: the beginning of the species presence in plankton (Beginning-of-season), the middle of the time interval when the species is presented in plankton (Middle-of-season), the date of peak species abundance (Peak) and end date of the species in the plankton (End-of-season) (after Batten and Mackas, 2009).
+We identified four key events based on the available observations: the beginning of the species presence in plankton (Beginning-of-season), the middle of the time interval when the species is presented in plankton (Middle-of-season), the date of peak species abundance (Peak) and end date of the species in the plankton (End-of-season) (after Batten and Mackas, 2009).

-Since we had seasonal observations organized according to a decade scheme, the dates of key events could fall on the intervals between observations and, therefore, were missed.
+The dates of key events could fall on the intervals between observations and, therefore, were missed.
 In this regard, we used the following method for detection of the dates of key events.
-We used the abundance of copepodites as the most abundant and, therefore, the most representative stage as markers of the species presence in plankton.
-(For Calanus glacialis, the total number of copepodites I, II and III was considered).
-The abundance of individuals of these stages was considered as a measure of the general abundance of the population.
+For Calanus glacialis, the total number of copepodites I, II and III was considered, because they for sure belong to this year generation (CIV is overwintering stage and develops in deeper layers).
+Besides that, each of early stages is presented in plankton for a very short time, so their combination is more representative for the developmental season of this species.
+Number of CI of Pseudocalanus was considered, because it was representative (large enough for mesh size, used in sampling).
+We used the abundance of late copepodites (CIII–CV) of boreal and ubiquitous species as markers of the species presence in plankton, because they are better presented in samples taken by 200 μm mesh.

-A cumulative abundance was calculated for each species in each of the calendar years; this cumulate was a numerical series reflecting the accumulated number of individuals noted in the samples at the moment of observation.
-This cumulative was approximated using a logistic curve that described the dependence of cumulatives on the number of Julian days since January 1 of a given year (this date was taken as a reference point for each year).
+A cumulative abundances of mentioned developmental stages of each species, were calculated for each sampling date, starting from January 1 in each of the calendar years.
+These cumulative abundances were approximated using a logistic curve that described their dependence on the number of Julian days from January 1 of a given year.